-Anatomy of a Vertebral DiscThe intervertebral disc or just “vertebral disc” is made of two separate kinds of material.
-There is an outer portion that is made of a tough material and an inner portion that is gelatinous in nature.
-These are the two portions:
+The intervertebral disc or just “vertebral disc” is made of two separate kinds of material.
+There is an outer portion made of tough material and an inner portion that is gelatinous in nature.Anatomy of a Vertebral Disc

 - Annulus fibrosus.
 This forms a tough circular ring made out of concentric sheets of fibers made out of collagen.
 The ring completely surrounds the vertebral bodies—on the top of the body and on the bottom of the body.

 They fit like two cylinders, one inside the other.
 They are connected by end plates made from collagen.

 Discs tend to dehydrate as we age.
 They become increasingly stiff, which results in the disc being less compressible.
 This is a normal part of aging; however, in some people, the disc begins to break down, leading to pain in the back, thorax, or neck.

-The degeneration causes what’s known as “micro-motion instability”.
+The degeneration causes what’s known as “micro-motion instability.”
 The inflammatory chemicals in the gelatinous inner core of the disc leak out and inflame the nerve roots that are exiting the spinal column and going out to innervate a part of the body.
 In some cases, the disc is injured because of a twisting injury; the injury eventually leads to degeneration.

-One of the most common injuries to the intervertebral disc is called a disc herniation.
-This occurs when a portion of the nucleus pulposus comes out through a break in the annulus portion of the disc.
+One of the most common injuries to the intervertebral disc is called disc herniation.
+This occurs when a portion of the nucleus pulposus comes out through a break in the disc's annulus portion.
 The herniation can occur at any point in the circle that is the disc.

 Part of the problem with a herniated disc is age.
 Discs work best when they are hydrated and, while the disc is 80 percent water at birth, this number goes way down as we age to less than 50 percent by 90 years of age.
-The elastin which makes the tissues stretchable also changes with age by undergoing chemical cross-linking.
+The elastin, which makes the tissues stretchable, also changes with age by undergoing chemical cross-linking.
 It makes the elastin less stretchy.
 Daily activities put pressure on the annulus, which eventually breaks down.

-Repetitive motion activities that involve lifting and using the lower back, especially with poor lifting habits or jobs that involve a long exposure to vibration can cause a gradual breakdown of the annulus and a herniated disc.
+Repetitive motion activities that involve lifting and using the lower back, especially with poor lifting habits or jobs that involve a long exposure to vibration, can cause a gradual breakdown of the annulus and a herniated disc.

 The cervical spine and the lumbar spine are areas where a disc herniation is most likely to happen.
-In most research studies it has been found that the level most likely to suffer a herniation is the disk between the fourth and fifth lumbar vertebrae (L4-L5).
+In most research studies, it has been found that the level most likely to suffer a herniation is the disk between the fourth and fifth lumbar vertebrae (L4-L5).

 Genetics can play a role in who gets disc disease and who doesn’t.
 There are some known genes connected to the predisposition to getting degenerative disc disease.
 In such cases, the tendency to have a ruptured or herniated disc will run in the family.

 Because the vertebral disc involves soft tissue, it does not show up on plain film x-rays.
-This leaves a CT scan or MRI scan, both of which create cross-sectional images of the vertebral bodies and the discs.
-In such cases, the disc can be seen and identified as to their size and location.
+This leaves a CT scan or MRI scan, which creates cross-sectional images of the vertebral bodies and the discs.
+In such cases, the disc can be seen and identified as to its size and location.

 There are several choices for treatment in cases of disc disease.
 One option is conservative management.
 This involves pain control with medications, physical therapy, good posture and lifting techniques, and exercise.
 Most patients will get better with conservative measures so that surgery can be avoided.

 Another option is removing part of the disc in an endoscopic discectomy.
 It is a minimally invasive procedure in which the herniated portion of the disc is removed via an endoscope.
 The part of the disc that is still contained within the annulus is left within the body.
 Most patients get good pain relief with a tiny incision and minimal disruption of tissues.
-The procedure can be done with a laser so that the total recovery time is much shorter compared to other types of back surgery.
+The procedure can be done with a laser so that the total recovery time is much shorter than other types of back surgery.

 Some patients opt for a spinal fusion.
 In this procedure, the upper and lower vertebrae at a particular level (or more than one level) are fused together with plates and screws.
 This diminishes the pain by making it impossible to move the spine at the affected level.
 Unfortunately, this procedure does limit the range of motion of the spine, which can be a problem for some people.